hmchen47/DataScience/Notes/a08-FeatureEng.md

     test_scaled_df = vec_norm.transform(test_df)
     ```

-## 10. Handling Data-Time and Mixed Variable
+## 10. Handling Date-Time and Mixed Variable

-+ Engineering vriables of dta and time
++ Engineering variables of date and time
-  + data and time: good resource of information
+  + date and time: good resource of information
-  + each number corresponding to a specific part of the data and time
+  + each number corresponding to a specific part of the date and time
   + date-time varables in many formats, e.g.,
     + time of birth: 19:45:57
     + birthday date: 16-08-1995, 16-04-1997
     + invoice date: 03-06-2020 19:47:29
-  + data variable
+  + date variable

     ```python
     import pandas as pd